Kylart/Nyaapi/README.md

 # _Nyaapi_

-This is an api allowing one to gather torrents directly from nyaa.se in around half a second.
+This is an api allowing one to gather torrents directly from nyaa.si and nyaa.pantsu.cat in about a second or less.

 _Nyaapi_ is being developed mainly for [_KawAnime_](https://github.com/Kylart/KawAnime) but anyone can use it for its own purpose.